 Now, let's explore why certain bacteria take on a cocci or rod shape.
+Understanding the biological significance of these bacterial shapes helps explain their adaptation to different environments and functions.
 To do this, it's helpful to understand the relationship between the surface area and volume of living organisms.
 Let's pose a question to you:

 If cockroaches were the size of dogs and running around our daily lives, it would be quite problematic.
 However, in reality, such giant cockroaches do not exist.
 The reason lies in how cockroaches obtain oxygen through their body surface.
 Let's compare cubes with side lengths of 1 cm and 10 cm.
 What happens to the ratio of surface area to volume as the cube's size increases?
 As illustrated in the diagram below, the larger the cube becomes, the lower the ratio of surface area to volume.